zytric/raj/_posts/2020-06-22-hacking-cc.md

 ``sounds.play("mission_failure");``

+I lost the game.
 What!?
 Losing?
-Against my collegue?
 That sucks.
 How should I live with myself?
 Okey.
-Let's move on with life, its just stupid 23 year old  game.
-A couple of hours later, i really couldn't let it go.
+Let's move on with with life, its just stupid 23 year old game someone recreated in JavaScript.
+A couple of hours later... hm.. in JavaScript?
+Let's look in to that...

-Let's look under the hood.
-A older version of the source code were available on [github](https://github.com/adityaravishankar/command-and-conquer).
+A older version of the source code were available on [Github](https://github.com/adityaravishankar/command-and-conquer).
 I analyzed the source code.
-Intersting to read the source code of the game I were playing as a kid written in 15.000 lines of JavaScript code.
-In Github it looks like I am 7 years late to the party.
+Intersting and fun to read the source code of the game I was playing as a kid, written in just 15.000 lines.
+In Github it looks like I'm 7 years late to the party.
+Whatever, I'm here now.
 Now I want to look at the actual code (not open source), that we were playing.
-The script [cnc-0.8.3.b.js](https://www.adityaravishankar.com/projects/games/command-and-conquer/release/cnc-0.8.3.b.js) contained everything intresting (not audio and images).
+The script [cnc-0.8.3.b.js](https://www.adityaravishankar.com/projects/games/command-and-conquer/release/cnc-0.8.3.b.js) contained everything for the game client (not audio and images).

 Let's see if the game is "hackable".
 I came up with the following code for not displaying any fog on the map.
 Chrome console:
 ```javascript
 fog.draw = function() { }; // no more fog rendering >:)
 ```

-`fog.draw = function() { }; // no more fog rendering >:)`

 Wola!
 It worked.
 I can see the full map.
-Enemy base and units as well.
+Enemy base and units as well!
+However.
+I wouldn't come far with this, I suck at RTS-games.
+Stayed away from online gaming since Unreal Tournament (1999) to not get adicted again.

-Okey, from now on let's try to intercept the browser request and run a own version of the script, which I can fiddle with.
-Tooked the JavaScript, prettified, add a redirect (add-on) in Chrome which redirected to mine script:
+Okey, wounde if we can intercept the browser request and run a own version of the script, which we fiddle with.
+Let's copy the JavaScript, prettify it, upload it to a url, add a redirect (with a add-on) in Chrome which redirected to mine script, instead of the website script:

-`/release/cnc-0.8.3.b.js -> https://xxx.xx/my-custom-cc-client.js`
+`/release/cnc-0.8.3.b.js -> https://xxxx.com/my-custom-cc-client.js`

-This worked.
+It worked!
 So let's go crazy.
-I realy suck at RTS-games so I need all help I can get.
-Came up with the following modifications.
+I need all help I can get.
+After a couple of hours I came up with the following hacks.

 Hack #1 - Transparent fog:
 ```javascript